 Health insurance and dental coverage can be confusing, especially when it comes to the coverage of specialty dental procedures like dental implants.
-Many of our patients ask us whether their dental insurance will cover dental implants, and the answer is that it depends on your insurance and type of implant treatment you receive.
-Dr Mark Sowell of Sensational Smiles in Plano, TX will work with you and your insurance company to create a treatment plan that fits your needs and budget.
+Many of our patients ask us whether their dental insurance will cover dental implants, and the answer is that it depends on your insurance and the type of implant treatment you receive.
+Dr. Mark Sowell of Sensational Smiles in Plano, TX will work with you and your insurance company to create a treatment plan that fits your needs and budget.

 Understanding Dental Insurance Coverage